Tax Milestones Throughout Your Lifetime

 Make catch-up contributions to a health savings account (HSA)

-Take from retirement accounts without penalty
+Take distributions from retirement accounts without a penalty

 Take required minimum distributions (RMDs)